 On February 2, Recode reported that HQ raised $15 million from Founders Fund, a venture capital firm headed up by Peter Thiel, for a valuation of $100 million.
 Thiel, a cofounder of PayPal, was a backer of President Donald Trump and secretly backed a lawsuit by wrestler Hulk Hogan (real name Terry Bollea) to bankrupt Gawker.
 While the round is being led by partner Cyan Banister, Thiel's unpopularity is some circles led to a lot of people deleting the apps from their phones and using the #deleteHQ hashtag on social media.

-Initially, HQ was only available on iOS, but an Android version became available in early 2018.
+Initially, HQ was only available on iPhones, but an Android version became available in early 2018.
 You can download it here.
 In March of 2018, the game got a native iPad version, but it doesn't add any features.

 How do I get extra lives?

 While HQ used to hand out extra lives, now you seemingly only get them by referring friends.
 Give them your referral code, which is identical to your username.
 When they plug it in, you'll get a second chance in your next game.